 Our mission is to excel in education and research in Earth system sciences and human-environmental interactions.
-We aim to provide students with the scientific basis to work in geology, atmospheric sciences and environmental science, and promote sustainability at all levels in society.
+We aim to provide students with the scientific basis to work in geology, meteorology, atmospheric sciences and environmental science, and promote sustainability at all levels in society.

 Watch The Video on WBZ-TV's Website